go-corelibs/rxp/README.md

 # Notice

-This is the v0.2.x series with lots of scaffolding still present (stuff devs write just to get things working before refining and optimizing work).
+This is the v0.4.x series with a little scaffolding still present (stuff devs write just to get things working before refining and optimizing work).

 This version is being published for the purpose of documenting the evolution of